1991–92 San Jose Sharks season: Regular season

-The Sharks played their first ever game on October 4, 1991, against the Vancouver Canucks at Pacific Coliseum in Vancouver, British Columbia, losing 4–3 to the Canucks.
+The Sharks played their first ever game on October 4, 1991, against the Vancouver Canucks at Pacific Coliseum in Vancouver, losing 4–3 to the Canucks.
 Craig Coxe scored the first goal in team history.
 The next night, on October 5, the Sharks played their first ever home game at the Cow Palace, losing 5–2 to Vancouver.
 The club earned their first victory during their third game, on October 8, as Kelly Kisio scored the game-winning goal at 16:45 of the third period, leading the Sharks to a 4–3 win over the Calgary Flames.
 Goaltender Brian Hayward made 36 saves to earn the victory.

 After recording their first win, the Sharks lost their next 13 games, falling to 1–15–0, before putting together back-to-back wins over the Edmonton Oilers and New York Islanders.
 The team earned their first ever tie against the Detroit Red Wings on November 14, as the teams skated to a 3–3 score.
 On November 29, after losing their first 13 road games, the Sharks earned their first ever point on the road, as San Jose tied the Edmonton Oilers, 4–4, at Northlands Coliseum in Edmonton, Alberta.
 The next night, on November 30, the Sharks held off the Calgary Flames for a 2–1 victory at the Saddledome in Calgary, Alberta, earning their first ever road victory.

 Throughout the season, the Sharks allowed 10 or more goals in a game three times, which included a club-record 11 goals allowed against the Detroit Red Wings on February 15, 1992, as Detroit defeated the Sharks, 11–1.
 The team did not earn any shutouts during the season.
 The most goals San Jose scored in a game was on February 26, as the Sharks defeated the Quebec Nordiques, 7–4.
 The team was shut out nine times, the first one being on October 23, losing 3–0 to the Hartford Whalers.

 Overall, San Jose finished the season with a 17–58–5 record, earning 39 points, and sixth place in the Smythe Division, 35 points behind the fifth-place Calgary Flames, and 42 points behind the Winnipeg Jets for the final playoff position in the division.

 Rookie Pat Falloon led the club with 25 goals, 34 assists and 59 points in 79 games.
 David Bruce was the only other Shark to score 20 or more goals, as he had 22 goals and 38 points in 60 games.
 Brian Mullen scored 18 goals and 46 points in 72 games.
-On defence, Doug Wilson had nine goals and 28 points in an injury-shortened 44 games to lead the blueline.
+On defense, Doug Wilson had nine goals and 28 points in an injury-shortened 44 games to lead the blueline.
 Link Gaetz provided the team toughness, earning 326 penalty minutes in only 48 games, while chipping in with six goals and 12 points.

 In goal, Jeff Hackett earned the most playing time, going 11–27–1 with a 3.82 GAA and .892 save percentage in 42 games.